School of Communication Sciences and Disorders (CSD)

 MPT: English-language Proficiency

-If your first language is not English and you have not completed a 4-year degree at an English language institution, you must provide evidence of your English-language proficiency by achieving the minimum required scores, within the last 2 years, on either the TOEFL or IELTS test.
+If your first language is not English and you have not completed a 4-year degree at an English-language institution, you must provide evidence of your English-language proficiency by achieving the minimum required scores, within the last 2 years, on the TOEFL, IELTS, CAEL or Duolingo test.

 MPT: Other Considerations for the Program